Kyoto Program Summer Internships

 - experienced working life in a leading clothes fashion brand

-- improved the efficiency of algorithms used in medical ultrasound devices with colleagues in a global technology firm
+- improved the efficiency of algorithms used in medical ultrasound devices in a global technology firm

 - worked on peace initiatives with a prefectural government